-(a) a document purporting to be a copy of a notice referred to in section 44(2) shall be evidence of the terms of the notice;
+(a) a document purporting to be a copy of a notice referred to in section 44(5) shall be evidence of the terms of the notice; and

+(b) an endorsement —

+(i) on a file copy of a notice given under subsection (1)(b) or (c) purporting to be a certificate referred to in subsection (2); or

-(b) an endorsement on a surety undertaking purporting to be a certificate referred to in subsection (3) shall be evidence of the matters appearing therein without proof of the signature of the judicial officer who made it.
+(ii) on a file copy of a surety undertaking purporting to be a certificate referred to in subsection (3),

+is evidence of the matters appearing in the certificate without proof of the signature of the person who made the endorsement.

+(5) A registrar of the court, other than a deputy registrar of the Magistrates Court or the Children’s Court, is an authorised person for the purposes of subsection (1)(c) and in addition —

+(a) in respect of committals to the Supreme Court, the Chief Justice; and

+(b) in respect of committals to the District Court, the Chief Judge,

+may authorise a person or persons, by name or office, to perform the function referred to in subsection (1)(c).

 [Section 45 amended by No. 74 of 1984 s.
 15; No. 59 of 2004 s.
-141.]
+141; No. 6 of 2008 s.
+28(1)-(5).]

 46. Power of surety to apprehend accused